Police (1985 film): Cast

+Production

+In 2023, Sophie Marceau talked about Gérard Depardieu's "inadmissible" behavior during filming.
+In a scene in bed, for example, Depardieu went much further, placing his hands on the actress under the sheets.

+Reception

+Richard Brody of The New Yorker magazine called the re-release of the film as "Astringently naturalistic drama."

 Accolades

 The film was nominated for a César for Best Editing in 1986, as well as a Best Actor nomination for Depardieu.
 Depardieu also won the Award for Best Actor from the Venice Film Festival in 1985 for his performance of the conflicted Mangin.